TrioSystem/cst816s-toit/README.md

 ```

 ##  Interrupt Control
-The following functions allow you to manage the irq behavior with : /
+The following functions allow you to manage the irq behavior with : <br />
---motion = generates irq pulses when gesture is detected. /
+--motion = generates irq pulses when gesture is detected. <br />
---touch = generates irq pulses when touch is detected. /
+--touch = generates irq pulses when touch is detected. <br />
---change = generates irq pulses when touch is changed. /
+--change = generates irq pulses when touch is changed. <br />
---longpress = only generates one irq pulse when log press gesture. /
+--longpress = only generates one irq pulse when log press gesture. <br />
---test = generates automatically periodic irq pulses for testing purpose. /
+--test = generates automatically periodic irq pulses for testing purpose.

 By default : touch and change is on:

 ``` toit